-After 24 weeks, each participant will return for a final 30-minute face-to-face session at the site's usual outpatient dietetic clinic room setting to reassess dietary adherence.
-For all responders, this will be with a dietitian and research nurse.
-For non-responders to the low FODMAP diet, this will be with the research nurse only for final data collection.
+After 24 weeks, those participants judged to be responders at the 8-week appointment will receive a final approximately 30-minute appointment using the site's preferred method of delivery to reassess their symptoms and longer-term dietary adherence.
+For all responders, this will be with a dietitian and a further appointment will be organised with the research nurse to complete the remaining trial assessments.
+For non-responders to the low FODMAP diet at 8 weeks, only the appointment with the research nurse for final data collection will take place.